Family Medicine Residency Faculty

-Mark D. Lisby, MD, is an assistant director of the Community Health Network Family Medicine Residency Program in Indianapolis, Indiana.
-He also serves as director of medical education at Community Hospital East and is chair of the Graduate Medical Education Committee.
+Mark D. Lisby, MD, is an associate director of the Community Health Network Family Medicine Residency Program in Indianapolis, Indiana.

 Born at Community Hospital East, Dr. Lisby grew up in Noblesville, Indiana.
 He graduated from Wabash College in 1984, completed his medical school training at Indiana University in 1989, and completed his residency training in family medicine at St. Vincent Hospital (Indianapolis) in 1992.
 He left private practice in 2001 to join the faculty at Community, and in 2004 completed a Faculty Development Fellowship at the University of North Carolina in Chapel Hill.

 Dr. Lisby’s clinical interests include the full spectrum of primary care, including obstetrics and office-based procedures.
 His educational interests include process improvement, information technology and practice management.
 He is currently involved in the development and implementation of a fully-integrated electronic health record for Community Health Network.

 He lives with his wife and their three sons in the suburbs of Indianapolis, where they are all involved with their local church and a variety of youth sports.